 Legal review and limitation

-Decisions of the FCO in which it holds that there has been an infringement of the cartel prohibition and imposes a fine are subject to full review by the Higher Regional Court of Düsseldorf.
+Decisions by the FCO finding an infringement of the cartel prohibition (and, as the case may be, imposing a fine) are subject to full review by the Higher Regional Court of Düsseldorf.
 Judgments by the Higher Regional Court may be appealed on questions of law to the Federal Supreme Court.
-Investigations by the FCO become time-barred five years after the infringement has come to an end.
-The opening of an investigation by the FCO, the EU Commission or a competition authority of another EU member state suspends the limitation period.

 The duration of the proceedings before the Higher Regional Court has increased significantly.
 This and the threat of also increasing the fines has led to a sharp rise in the number of settlements with the FCO.
 Unless the undertaking fined by the FCO withdraws its appeal to the Court, the fines do not bear any default interest.
 It is now also discussed whether the Court may increase the fines simply for the fact that the undertaking did not have to pay the fines and this advantage would have to be compensated for.